-The importance of this research lies in the idea of increasing knowledge of mosquito preferences in order to guide public behavior and ideally prevent negative mosquito-to-humaninteraction, such as the transmission of West Nile Virus, which appears to be on the rise in Virginia.
+The importance of this research lies in the idea of increasing knowledge of mosquito preferences in order to guide public behavior and ideally prevent negative mosquito-to-human-interaction, such as the transmission of West Nile Virus.
 Limitations include the presence of only three trials.
 More time to conduct additional trials to gather more data would be ideal.